Kavya-0124/inheritance.md/README.md

  <br>3.Better Organization of Code</br>
 </details>

-### Inheritance Example
-# WAP in which cuboid class inherit rectangle class and calculate area and volume.
+### WAP in which cuboid class inherit rectangle class and calculate area and volume.
 <details>
  <summary>Code</summary>